 We’re still in the early days of shorting Bitcoin.
 For years, in-the-know investors have been coming up with creative ways to profit by shorting Bitcoin.

 But with futures contacts coming from big name institutions CME Group Inc., Cboe Global Markets Inc., and Nasdaq Inc., it’s set to get even easier to short the cryptocurrency.
 That means you can make money by betting on its decline, which many bearish market watchers say is inevitable.

-As with any investment, learning how to short-sell Bitcoin is not a walk in the park.
-It takes research and some willingness to take risk.
-Most financial advisors would equate it with gambling... but if you play your cards right, you can benefit financially.
+As with any investment, learning how to short sell Bitcoin is not a walk in the park.
+It takes research and some willingness to take the risk.
+Most financial advisors would equate it with gambling...but if you play your cards right, you can benefit financially.